Away with you! Take away. Clear out.

 To remove from it every thing or person not required.
 To clear

-the table To remove what has been placed on it.
+To remove what has been placed on it.

 Clear the Court